-Figure 7 shows the global average of temporal correlation coefficients of daily precipitation between the model and 1 degree GPCP during 2001.
-There are zonal bands of high correlation over mid and high latitudes in both hemispheres, and low correlation over the tropical regions in both Reanalysis and the downscaling as a common feature (not shown).
-The global average of the correlations is significantly higher for the downscaled analysis throughout the year, indicating better representation of daily precipitation variations in the downscaled analysis.
+Figure 7 shows the global distribution of correlation coefficients of daily precipitation against 1 degree GPCP during January and July, 2001.
+As a common feature, there are zonal bands of high correlation over mid and high latitude in both hemispheres, and low correlation over the tropical regions.
+Differences of the correlation for R2 and the downscaled analysis are not so clear from the figure, but the global average of the correlations is better for downscaled analysis throughout the year, as shown in Figure 8.

 b.
-Detailed Regional Evaluation
+Regional Evaluation in detail

-One of the advantages of global downscaling is that we can downscale any regional area over the globe.
-In this section North America and Japan, both rich in regional scale observations, are investigated.
+One of the advantages of global downscaling is that we can examine any regional areas over the globe for evaluation.
+In this section, two regions, North America and Japan, where regional scale observation is readily available, are investigated.